 Whether you are honoring St. Valentine with a plate of homemade pasta in the West Village.
 Or hunkering down over American history at Aaron Burr’s former residence.
 Restaurants in New York City bring romance, charm, and culture to any romantic occasion.

-Which is Your Favorite Romantic New York Restaurant?
+Which is Your Favorite Romantic Restaurant in NYC?

 Let us know in the comments below!